dseclub/MDSE/DataArchitecture/README.md

 ## Books

+Solutions Architect's Handbook: Kick-start your solutions architect career by learning architecture design principles and strategies

 Salesforce Architect's Handbook: A Comprehensive End-to-End Solutions Guide  by Dipanker Jyoti

 Agile Data Warehousing for the Enterprise: A Guide for Solution Architects and Project Leaders by Ralph Hughes